 The jury will select the 10 best photos each month based on the criteria of creativity, technical accomplishment and relevance to the theme.
 The jury comprises six watch experts, appointed each year by the organisers.

-The jury for the 2020 edition is composed of: Pierre-André Montjovet (watch collector, financier and globetrotter), Marie de Pimodan (Watch journalist), Joy Corthésy (multimedia journalist and photographer specialized in watchmaking), Erick Rangel (2019 winner) and Brice Lechevalier (founder and editor-in-chief of GMT, director of WorldTempus).
+The jury for the 2020 edition is composed of: Pierre-André Montjovet (watch collector, financier and globetrotter), Marie de Pimodan (Watch journalist), Sophie Furley (Photographer, videographer, and writer specializing in watches), Edouard Haegi (Watch photographer) and Brice Lechevalier (founder and editor-in-chief of GMT, director of WorldTempus).

 Each year, the winner of the WPA becomes a jury member for the year after.